 Fixed rate bonds can be one of the best ways to secure a decent return from your money, but if you really want to secure those growth-generating rates, you'll need to think longer term.
-Long-term bonds generally offer terms of five or seven years, and while it may seem like a long time to lock away your cash, the returns could be worth it!
+Long-term bonds generally offer terms of five or more years, and while this may seem like a long time to lock away your cash, the returns could be worth it!

-These accounts are best suited to those who don't mind losing access to their money for the trade-off of a better rate, and could be ideal for savers who want guaranteed returns, particularly in the current environment.
-Savings rates are being cut and deals withdrawn at an alarming pace, but happily, fixed rates appear to be bucking the trend, so by fixing now you can be confident that you're getting the best deal possible.
+These accounts are best suited to those who don't mind losing access to their money for the trade-off of a better rate, and could be ideal for savers who want their returns ro be guaranteed.
+Happily, fixed rates appear to be bucking the rate-cutting trend, too, and you're also more likely to find a inflation-beating deal by locking your money away - such accounts are still few and far between, but this makes it even more important to secure the best return possible.

 Long-term bonds can also be perfect for those with big purchases planned in the not so distant future - a wedding or a house deposit, for example - but it's important to be aware of the restrictions.
 You'll rarely be able to withdraw funds before the end of the term, and with few bonds allowing further additions, you'll have to be comfortable with both the level of investment and the term chosen from the outset.